 - Cesarean Delivery Not Always Best for Baby

 - Cesareans: Routine but Not Without Risks

-This peer reviewed article relating to our Pregnancy Information section was selected for publishing by the editors of Disabled World due to its likely interest to our disability community readers.
-Though the content may have been edited for style, clarity, or length, the article "Women with Diabetes Have More C-sections and Fetal Complications" was originally written by St. Michael's Hospital, and published by Disabled-World.com on 2010-09-17 (Updated: 2022-09-10).
-Should you require further information or clarification, St. Michael's Hospital can be contacted at stmichaelsfoundation.com.
+This peer reviewed publication pertaining to our Pregnancy Information section was selected for circulation by the editors of Disabled World due to its likely interest to our disability community readers.
+Though the content may have been edited for style, clarity, or length, the article "Women with Diabetes Have More C-sections and Fetal Complications" was originally written by St. Michael's Hospital, and submitted for publishing on 2010/09/17 (Edit Update: 2022/09/10).
+Should you require further information or clarification, St. Michael's Hospital can be contacted at the stmichaelsfoundation.com website.
 Disabled World makes no warranties or representations in connection therewith.

 𝕏.com Facebook Reddit

 Page Information, Citing and Disclaimer